AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 ### networks

 Specifies which networks are available for deployment during migrations, as well as specific transaction parameters when interacting with each network (such as gas price, from address, etc.).
 When compiling and running migrations on a specific network, contract artifacts will be saved and recorded for later use.
-When your contract abstractions detect that your Ethereum client is connected to a specific network, they'll use the contract artifacts associated that network to simplify app deployment.
-Networks are identified through Ethereum's `net_version` RPC call, as well as blockchain URIs.
+When your contract abstractions detect that your PlatON client is connected to a specific network, they'll use the contract artifacts associated that network to simplify app deployment.
+Networks are identified through PlatON's `net_version` RPC call, as well as blockchain URIs.

 The `networks` object, shown below, is keyed by a network name and contains a corresponding object that defines the parameters of the network.
 The `networks` option is required, as if you have no network configuration, Truffle will not be able to deploy your contracts.
 The default network configuration provided by `truffle init` gives you a development network that matches any network it connects to -- this is useful during development, but not suitable for production deployments.
 To configure Truffle to connect to other networks, simply add more named networks and specify the corresponding network id.